Makerville/makerville-mini-racks/README.md

 # Makerville Mini Racks

-A library to generate 3D printable trays for mini racks - with <3 from the [Makerville community](https://makerville.io/).
+A library to generate 3D printable trays and plates for mini racks - with <3 from the [Makerville community](https://makerville.io/).

 ![example-blank](./examples/blank.png)